laminas-api-tools/api-tools-http-cache/README.md

 #### Key: `enable`

-The `enable` key is utilized for enabling/disabling the http cache module.
+The `enable` key is utilized for enabling/disabling the http cache module at run time.
+If you no longer need this module, rather consider removing the module from the `application.config.php` list.
 **Caution: when disabled, http cache module doesn't override/remove the cache headers sent by your application.**

 Example: